MKbek/count-animation-vue/README.md

 | duration | Number | 500     | The animation duration in milliseconds |

+### Contributing

-Contributing If you want to contribute to the Animated Number Library, you can submit pull requests or issues on our GitHub repository: https://github.com/mkbek/count-animation-vue.
+If you want to contribute to the animated numbers library, you can sponsor via links in the specified GitHub repository: https://github.com/mkbek/count-animation-vue.

 License The Animated Number Library is licensed under the [MIT License](./LICENSE).